What we do and why

 While national systems are developed locally, they need to be recognized internationally.
 To ensure consistency with international requirements, all national forest certification systems undergo rigorous third-party assessment against our unique Sustainability Benchmarks before they can achieve endorsement.

-There are currently 44 endorsed national forest certification systems around the world.
+There are currently 49 endorsed national and regional forest certification systems around the world.

 Forest certification is crucial in providing evidence of sustainable forest management.
 Forest management is a long-term process, and the results of good practice can often only become apparent after decades.